andrei-dubovik/py-overlay-evm/README.md

 # `rslt.chain` contains the new state of the blockchain after a successful
 # execution of a contract.
 In this case, given that the method `name()` is
 # read-only, `rslt.chain` will be equivalent to `chain`.

+# `rslt.gas` reports the exact gas used by the transaction.
+Please note that
+# gas calculations have not been extensively tested and could well be
+# erroneous.
+print(rslt.gas)  # prints "24174"

 # Finally, `rslt.trace` contains the trace of the contract execution.
 print(len(rslt.trace))  # prints "228"